Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 For a postfix decrement expression `A--` expression `A` must be [assignable expressions][Assignable expressions].
 Otherwise, it is a compile-time error.

-A postfix decrement expression has the same type as the return type of the corresponding `dec` overload variant.
+A postfix decrement expression has the same type as its operand expression (`A` in our examples).

 > Note: as the result of `dec` is assigned to `A`, the return type of `dec` must be a subtype of `A`.